mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Vim extension

-* under "Customize" on "Welcome" screen, install keyboard shortcuts for Vim
+* supports most standard Vim features
+* the current mode (NORMAL, INSERT, VISUAL, VISUAL BLOCK, ...) is displayed in the status bar if there is enough room for it
-* can save with ctrl-s (cmd-s) in addition to :w
+* can save with ctrl-s (cmd-s) in addition to entering ":w"
-* / search is case-insensitive unlike in real Vim
+* by default, / search is case-insensitive unlike in real Vim
+  * but can configure to be case-sensitive by adding the setting `"vim.ignorecase": false,`
 * to paste text that was copied to the system clipboard, perhaps in another application, press p, not ctrl-v
+* the leader key is "\" by default, but can be configured
+  * I changed it to comma by adding the setting `"vim.leader": ",",`
 * just like in Vim
   * z-enter moves current line to top
   * zz moves current line to center
-* the leader key is "\" by default, but can be configured
-  * I changed it to comma by adding the setting `"vim.leader": ",",`
+* to go to the definition of the symbol under the cursor, type "gd"
+* to cause VS Code to think the mouse is hovering over the cursor position in order to see a message, type "gh"
+* to reflow the text within a visually selected comment so it utilizes the desired line width (ex.
+80), type "gq"
+* to cause yanking to copy to the system clipboard, add the setting `"vim.useSystemClipboard": true`
 * supports features of some Vim plugins
   * easymotion
     * to enable, add the setting `"vim.easymotion": true,`